Libero logo

 The best hotels for the stadium and city centre

 Round the corner, Le Méridien Frankfurt, large and grand, is a notch above much of the nearby competition – at a price.
-For an affordable and convenient stay, the Minerva should do nicely, also walking distance from the station.
+For an affordable and convenient stay, the Trip Inn Minerva should do nicely, also walking distance from the station.